GMLC-TDC/HELICS/docs/apps/Player.md

 4, 0.7  # this statement is assumed to refer to pub 2
 ```
 `#` signifies a comment
-the first column is time in seconds unless otherwise specified via the `--timeunits` flag or other configuration means
+the first column is time in seconds unless otherwise specified via the `--time_units` flag or other configuration means
 the second column is publication name
 the final column is the value
 the optional third column specifies a type valid types are

 time specifications are typically numerical with optional units
 `5` or `"500 ms"` or `23.7us` if there is a space between the number and units it must be enclosed in quotes
-if no units are specified the time defaults to units specified via `--timeunits` or seconds if none were specified
+if no units are specified the time defaults to units specified via `--time_units` or seconds if none were specified
 valid units are "s", "ms", "us", "min", "day", "hr", "ns", "ps" the default precision in HELICS is ns so time specified in ps is not guaranteed to be precise